tk1ng/superheros/docs/documentation/tables.md

-        **Bring to Front**

-        : Moves the selected element to the front of other elements, ensuring its visibility above others.
+        Bring to Front: Moves the selected element to the front of other elements, ensuring its visibility above others.